255 Revealing 2022 Small Business Website Statistics

 48% of small businesses from 1 to 500 employees had a website before 2017.

 44% of small businesses without a website plan to build one in 2022.

-44% of B2B buyers will leave a website if there is no contact information available.
+44% of B2B buyers will leave a website if no contact information is available.

 42% of small business owners have developed new digital capabilities and will maintain them after the pandemic.